Office: PUP 317 Phone: 410-455-2185 Email: firstname.lastname@example.org

 I am a Professor of Political Science.
 I teach courses on international relations, national security policy, and South Asian politics and international affairs.
-I am the author of The Consequences of Nuclear Proliferation: Lessons from South Asia (MIT Press, 1998) and co-author (with Sumit Ganguly) of Fearful Symmetry: India-Pakistan Crises in the Shadow of Nuclear Weapons (University of Washington Press, 2005).
+I am the author of The Consequences of Nuclear Proliferation: Lessons from South Asia (MIT Press, 1998) and Nuclear Weapons and Deterrence Stability in South Asia (Palgrave Macmillan, 2019), as well as co-author (with Sumit Ganguly) of Fearful Symmetry: India-Pakistan Crises in the Shadow of Nuclear Weapons (University of Washington Press, 2005).
 I also edited South Asia in World Politics (Rowman and Littlefield, 2005).
 I have published in International Security, Security Studies, Current History, Asian Survey, Nonproliferation Review, the Australian Journal of International Affairs, and other scholarly journals.
 I co-edit the journal Asian Security.
 I was awarded a Ph.D. from the University of Pennsylvania, an M.A.L.D. from the Fletcher School of Law and Diplomacy at Tufts University, and a B.A. from Rutgers University.

 Q: What led you to become a political scientist?